maciejpedzich/website/content/blog/hello-again-world.md

 #### A new low

 Unfortunately, I started having those internal visions (not hallucinations) of me throwing myself off a bridge into the Vistula river.
-I would also experience heightened anxiety in public places, unusually low apetite, difficulties falling asleep, as well as a general sense of being a waste of space.
+I would also experience heightened anxiety in public places, unusually low appetite, difficulties falling asleep, as well as a general sense of being a waste of space.
 I stopped tinkering with my homelab, I left pretty much every Discord I was active in, I deleted some social media accounts...
 I was gradually withdrawing from life.

 At that point I hadn't made any concrete arrangements or resorted to self-harm.
 I'm quite anxious when handling needles or sharp blades, and while we're not talking outright fear of these objects, I'm definitely afraid of accidentally cutting myself, let alone doing that deliberately.